driebit/kenniscloud/README.md

     -   Using `npm`: (WIP)
         -   current version is set to v22.14.0.
         -   run `npm i` to install the frontend deps and task-go
+        -   install elm (recommended method if you use brew `brew install elm elm-format`)
         -   in the [`style.scss`](priv/lib-src/scss/src/style.scss) stylesheet replace the first 2 lines with the below commented out lines
         -   in the sass [Taskfile](priv/lib-src/scss/Taskfile.yml) uncomment the `npx sass` script and remove the `sass` lines above.
+        -   in the main [Taskfile](Taskfile.yml) uncomment the `npx babel` scripts and remove the line above each of them.
-        -   run `task` to compile the stylesheets
+        -   run `task` to compile the stylesheets and javascript

 **TODO:**